SandyRodger/LS170-171/L5_transport_layer_security.md

 - The simplicity of HTTP (it's just plain text travelling across a network) is also the reason for it's relative insecurity.
 - If an HTTP request/response is intercepted it can be easily read.
 - It is also difficult to know if an HTTP message has been tampered with, or if its source is trustworthy.
-- Security isn't always important, but sometimes it's essential. ie Online shopping, banking etc.
+- Security isn't always important, but sometimes it's essential. ie. online shopping, banking etc.
 - Security was briefly touched upon in the [HTTP book](https://launchschool.com/books/http/read/security#securehttp)

 ## [What to focus on](https://launchschool.com/lessons/74f1325b/assignments/3daa92d0)